Please download a Languagegeek.com font to view these pages properly.

 Below is the complete Chipewyan Syllabarium, using only characters defined by Unicode.
 Please note that several characters may not display properly, as they have not been included in Unicode.

-Dënesųłiné syllabics were introduced by two sets of missionaries, French Catholic, and English Anglican.
+Dënesųłiné syllabics were introduced by two sets of missionaries, French Catholic, and English Protestant.
 Consequently, there exist the two quite different systems shown below.
-I have labeled these F-C (French Catholic) and E-A (English Anglican); I would appreciate it if anyone knew of better Dëne terms for these two orthographic traditions.
+I have labeled these F-C (French Catholic) and E-A (English Protestant); I would appreciate it if anyone knew of better Dëne terms for these two orthographic traditions.

-Each has advantages over the other: the F-C marks nasal vowels (ᐮ - ą) and ejectives (ᒈ - k'a), while the E-A differentiates the vowels /o/ and /u/, has fewer digraphs, and makes more economical use of ᗴ and ᘔ.
-However, both systems are insufficient in certain respects by combining different sounds into one letter, or by omitting certain sounds altogether.
+Each has advantages over the other: the F-C marks nasal vowels ( - ą) and ejectives ( - k’a), while the E-A differentiates the vowels /o/ and /u/, has fewer digraphs, and makes more economical use of and .
+However, both systems are underspesific, meaning they occasionally represent two or three distinct sounds as a single syllabic character, or by omitting certain sounds altogether.
 With a few minor adjustments, each system can accurately represent the phonology of the langauge.

 F-C: 1857, 1865, 1890 Versions